 Ms. Shikari joined the firm following a federal judicial clerkship in the Northern District of Illinois.
 Prior to her clerkship she worked on constitutional and civil rights litigation and policy with the ACLU’s Illinois affiliate and with a plaintiff-side civil rights litigation firm in St. Louis, Missouri.
 She has also represented children and parents in abuse and neglect proceedings as a student attorney and has worked with indigent persons on housing and benefits issues as a paralegal caseworker for The Legal Aid Society.

 She graduated cum laude from Middlebury College and magna cum laude from Washington University School of Law, where she taught an undergraduate course on gender and the law and served as a Senior Editor for the Washington University Law Review.
-She is a member of the bar in Illinois and Missouri.
+She is a member of the bar in the District of Columbia, Illinois, and Missouri.